alireza1325/CUDA-image-processing/README.md

 |     6             |     16×16         |     0.209           |     2.978           |     14.249     |
 |     6             |     32×32         |     0.238           |     2.978           |     12.513     |

+Overall, when the blur level is 6, the speedup is higher than compared to the blur level 3.
+It might be because of increasing the computation with respect to the communication between host and device (same as MPI).
+However, using a big blur level results in increasing halo pixels and overlapping of memory access.